Mpox (monkeypox): For health professionals

 Severe cases can occur but are rarely fatal.
 Notably, mpox infection during pregnancy may increase risk of maternal and fetal morbidity and mortality.
 Young children and immunocompromised individuals are also more likely to experience severe disease.

-Case fatality rate (CFR) depends on viral clade, host factors (such as immune status and age) and structural factors (such as availability of health care and reporting rates).
+Case fatality rate (CFR) depends on viral clade, host factors (such as immune status and age) and structural factors (such as availability of health care).

-Clade I has a CFR of around 10%, while clade II, when occurring in endemic areas, has historically had a CFR of approximately 1 to 3%.
-When outbreaks of clade II have occurred in non-endemic countries, the CFR has been lower (for instance, during the 2003 US outbreak, there were no recorded fatalities).
+Clade Ia has a CFR of around 3.6% in 2024 and early evidence suggests that CFR with clade Ib infection are lower than with clade Ia.
+Clade II, when occurring in endemic areas, has historically had a CFR of approximately 1 to 3%.
+When outbreaks of clade II have occurred in non-endemic countries, the CFR has been lower.
+For instance, there are no recorded fatalities in Canada thus far.

 Mpox complications